-See a bike with clean lines, smooth frame rails and minimal cycle parts, and that effortless-looking style is down to countless hours’ hard labour.
+See a bike with clean lines, smooth frame rails and minimal cycle parts and that effortless-looking style is down to countless hours of hard labour.

 This route is one I’ve travelled many times and one that can be very rewarding.
 This method allows you to create a more comprehensive look based on a specific model of bike and is usually the result of an itch that’s needed scratching for a long time.

 The downside is sourcing a suitable donor bike.
 It wasn’t that long ago that, mid-sized Honda Fours lay in garages gathering dust.
 Yamaha XV’s were an acquired taste and owners couldn’t even give away big Suzuki singles.

 Now, thanks to masterful builds like the Vincent-inspired Virago by Hageman Cycles or Classified Moto’s endless stream of exquisite builds based on Japanese Twins or 53 Fast Living’s Savage bobber – legions of yard-builders have been inspired to transform Japanese, classified bike finds, into café racers, bobbers, brats,

 scramblers and trackers.
 Suffice it to say that Japanese bikes are becoming increasingly difficult to source or aptly, prohibitively expensive to buy.
 The CX500 is a prime example.
 This bike with its numerous colloquial pejorative monikers, has now become one the most sought-after by yard builders.